mehulagg/gitlab/doc/administration/integration/plantuml.md

 1. [Enable the integration](#enable-plantuml-integration).

-After completing the integration, PlantUML converts `plantuml` blocks to a HTML image tag, with the source pointing to the PlantUML instance.
+After completing the integration, PlantUML converts `plantuml` blocks to an HTML image tag, with the source pointing to the PlantUML instance.
 The PlantUML diagram delimiters `@startuml`/`@enduml` aren't required, as these are replaced by the `plantuml` block: